ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-ietf-privacypass-auth-scheme-extensions.md

 --- abstract

-This document specifies a new parameter for the "PrivateToken" HTTP authentication scheme.
-This purpose of this parameter is to carry extensions for Privacy Pass protocols that support public metadata.
+This document specifies new parameters for the "PrivateToken" HTTP authentication scheme.
+This purpose of these parameters is to negotiate and carry extensions for Privacy Pass protocols that support public metadata.

 --- middle